-This concept of the indefinite metric was used to great

-elaborated two other forms of relativistic dynamics which he called the point and the front forms.
+One could of course follow the Galilean example, and define "state" to mean "all physical conditions at all points of space at a given time".
+Relativistic equations of motion can then be viewed as equations that give the evolution of states defined in this way.
+This particular form of relativistic dynamics, Dirac called the instant form.
+However, because of the altered meaning of simultaneity, other forms are possible, corresponding to other ways of setting up the notion of state.
+Dirac exploited this increased freedom and elaborated two other forms of relativistic dynamics, which he called the point and the front forms.
 As usual, these have come to be used in various contexts in particle physics much later; in particular the front form has become important in some problems of optics quite recently.

-There is a remarkable sentence in this paper: "I do not believe there is any need for physical laws to be invariant under these reflections, although all the exact laws of nature so far known do have this invariance."
-Dirac is speaking here, in 1949, of space and time reflection symmetries, whose breakdown in the weak interactions was demonstrated in 1957 and 1964 respectively.
+There is a remarkable sentence in this paper:

+I do not believe there is any need for physical laws to be invariant under these reflections, although all the exact laws of nature so far known do have this invariance.

+Dirac is speaking here, in 1949, of space and time reflection symmetries, whose breakdown in the weak interactions was demonstrated in 1957 and 1964, respectively!